kendallw763/TAS/README.md

 	An instrument for measuring the forward speed of and aircraft.
 The ASI uses the aircraft pilot-static-system to compare pilot and static pressure.
 This determines the forward speed.

 What unit is aircraft speed measured?
-	The measurement and indicated is in knots. (nautical miles per hour).
+	The measurement is indicated in knots. (nautical miles per hour).

 How does the ASI work?
 	Pilot pressure is fed into a barometric capsule located within a sealed container that is fed with static pressure.